typedb/typedb-benchmark/simulation/coverage_spec.md

 - [ ] Data Deletion
 - [ ] New schema additions or undefine statements
-- [ ] Attribute value updates (deletion of implicit relations with via and adding new attribute)
 - [ ] (Future) see how quickly an indexed schema pattern comes into effect and the speed improvement
 - Matching across data and schema in single queries, e.g.:
   - [ ] `match $d type my-attribute; $d datatype string; get;`